KDVN/doc/kdvn_openerp_guide.rst

  .. image:: kdvnstatic/IMG_List_view.png

 - If you want to display other records you can search for them or navigate through the whole list using the Previous, Next arrows.
-The list in the screen shows only the first 80 records.The actual number can be switched by clicking on the number and selecting one of the other limits, but you can’t select any other limit  .
+The list in the screen shows only the first 80 records.The actual number can be switched by clicking on the number and selecting one of the other limits, but you canâ€™t select any other limit  .
 .. image:: kdvnstatic/IMG_Record_id.png